-Having your home built or renovated requires trusting the people doing the job, otherwise it will become excessively expensive and stressful.
+Having your home built or renovated requires finding a builder you can trust.
+Otherwise, it will become excessively expensive and stressful.

 Knowing how to choose a builder is the first step before you think about breaking ground.